What Are Managed Agentic Security Services (MASS), and How Do They Differ From MDR?

 The shift from legacy MDR to MASS is not about adding AI to the same model.
 The model itself was built for a different era.
 AI-native architecture, combined with the right human expertise, enables what the market has needed for years: a single provider delivering deep, specialized security services across the full SecOps surface with accountability, transparency, and investigation quality that compounds over time.

 Daylight Security built its platform from day one as a managed service with security experts embedded by design.
-The same architecture powers MDR, threat hunting, managed phishing, and DLP.
+The same architecture powers MDR, threat hunting, agentic data lake, managed phishing, and DLP and more to come.

 For a deeper look at how agentic investigation works in practice, explore the Daylight blog.